MACONDO

 Are there scholarships or financial assistance available?

-There are no waivers to cover the workshop application and processing fee.
-A limited amount of partial scholarships will be available to accepted participants to attend the workshop, with preference for first-time Macondistas.
-This amount varies based on how the amount of donations that come in.
+There are no waivers to cover the $35 workshop application and processing fee.
+A limited amount of partial and full scholarships will be available to accepted participants to attend the workshop, with preference for first-time Macondistas.
+This amount varies based on the amount of donations that come in and distributed in a way that allows for maximum participation.